IntersectMBO/osc-documentation/open-source-committee/policies/governance.md

 ## Decision-making

 Decision making should generally be done in a consensus-seeking manner.
-That is, ideally decisions should have consensus, but we do not generally formally require that, and if it fails we have more structured methods available.
+That is, ideally decisions should have consensus, but we do not generally formally require that.
+If consensus fails we have more structured methods available (escalation).

 The general decision-making process is (in order):